 Water filtration using a tree branch

 Researchers at MIT developed an even more basic type of water filter using a branch from a pine tree.
 It requires some tubing and it has only been tested for removing particles and microbes but it could be applied to remove pathogens from water in developing countries (or in the wilderness).
 Here’s a video showing it in action:

 Any of these options are way better than buying bottled water.
-Considering that ion-exchange resins are made from polystyrene, I’d rather avoid all of the cartridge-based filters (like Brita), with the possible exception of ZeroWater since they can recycle the resin for you.
+Considering that ion-exchange resins are made from polystyrene, I’d rather avoid all of the cartridge-based filters (like Brita), with the possible exception of ZeroWater since they can recycle the resin for you (Update: ZeroWater told me that, sadly, they can’t regenerate and reuse the resin).
 The GoPure Pod looks like perhaps the best option if you want very effective treatment and are okay with using a piece of plastic about the size of a wine cork every 6 months.
 I think I’m going to try the Miyabi bamboo charcoal (Kishu also looks fine but I prefer to use bamboo over oak).
 Straight-up charcoal is not as effective at removing heavy metals as the other two options but it’s the best minimal / low-waste option that I’ve come across.
 Any others you’d like to share?